pcorey/pcorey.github.io/_posts/2018-09-24-living-the-simple-life-with-recursive-parsing-and-serialization.markdown

 ---
 layout: post
 title:  "Living the Simple Life with Recursive Parsing and Serialization"
-description: "I've been working on a refactor of my Elixir-powered Bitcoin full node for weeks now.
+excerpt: "I've been working on a refactor of my Elixir-powered Bitcoin full node for weeks now.
 Let's dive into the solution I landed on."
 author: "Pete Corey"
 date:   2018-09-24
 tags: ["Bitcoin", "Elixir"]